COVID-19: Free Mental Well-Being Resources

 Kids' yoga and meditation: designed specifically to help kids aged 3+ become stronger, calmer and wiser, the excellent YouTube channel "Cosmic Kids Yoga" has a number of creative videos to follow along.

 Free and low cost classes online: You will also be able to find lots of free, donation based or low cost fitness and yoga classes online right now.
-If you’re able to make donations or payments that’s a wonderful way to support self-employed fitness trainers and yoga teachers who have lost their main income so suddenly.
+If you’re able to make donations or payments that’s a wonderful way to support self-employed fitness trainers and yoga teachers.

 Resources by Mind: Unlocked